-1879 The legendary Barrymore theatre family gets one more to add to its roster as Ethel Barrymore is born.
-Her father is actor Maurice Barrymore and her brothers are John and Lionel.
+1879 The legendary Barrymore family gets one more to add to its roster as Ethel Barrymore is born.
+Her father is actor Maurice Barrymore, and her brothers are John and Lionel.
 Barrymore's triumphant career lasts almost five decades and includes leading roles in such plays as Romeo and Juliet, Hamlet (as Ophelia), A Doll's House, and The Second Mrs. Tanqueray.
-Barrymore gives many of her best-received performances in later life, notably as Gran in 1938's Whiteoaks and as Miss Moffat in the 1940 Emlyn Williams play, The Corn is Green.
+Barrymore gives many of her best-received performances in later life, notably as Gran in 1938's Whiteoaks and as Miss Moffat in the 1940 Emlyn Williams play, The Corn Is Green.
 A theatre named in her honor stands at 243 West 47th Street on Broadway.

 1880 Jacob J. Shubert, one of the three Shubert producing brothers, is born.
 Along with Sam and Lee, Shubert is responsible for some of the most popular Broadway entertainments, musical and non musical, during the first half of this century.
 While his brothers stress the business end of the business, it is J.J., as Jacob is called, who oversees most of the actual productions.

 1885 Playwright and novelist Edna Ferber is born in Michigan.
 With George S. Kaufman, Ferber collaborates on The Royal Family and Dinner at Eight.
 Ferber's novel Show Boat is the basis for the groundbreaking Oscar Hammerstein II-Jerome Kern musical of the same name.

-1988 Nell Carter and André De Shields Ain't Misbehavin' in the revival of the 1978 musical revue of Fats Waller's music.
+1988 Nell Carter and André De Shields star in the revival of Ain't Misbehavin', the 1978 musical revue of Fats Waller's music.
 Co-conceiver Richard Maltby, Jr. directs the production, which opens on Broadway at the Ambassador Theatre.
 The show lasts 176 performances.

 1997 The Marx Brothers' "All Talking-Singing Musical Comedy Hit" The Cocoanuts is revived at Off-Broadway's American Place Theatre.
 The musical with book by George S. Kaufman and music and lyrics by Irving Berlin is adapted by Richard Sabellico for the American Jewish Theatre production.